QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 An argument in favor of the *simply confirm* interpretation is gathered from staring at the key inequality {eq}`eq_old100a` that defines a credible policy.

-## Comparison of Equilibrium Values
+## Comparison of equilibrium values

 We have computed plans for